Pirates vs. Orioles Player Props Betting Odds

-Bryan Reynolds and Cedric Mullins are two of the top players with prop bets for the taking when the Pittsburgh Pirates and the Baltimore Orioles play at Oriole Park at Camden Yards on Saturday (beginning at 7:05 PM ET).
+Player prop bet odds for Cedric Mullins, Bryan Reynolds and others are available when the Baltimore Orioles host the Pittsburgh Pirates at Oriole Park at Camden Yards on Sunday (first pitch at 1:35 PM ET).

 Bet on this matchup or its props with DraftKings!